 If we were to do a seated wide-legged forward fold and reach for our toes, this would be considered a passive stretch.
 However, if we were to press our heels into the floor and toward the front of the room, we would lightly engage the hamstrings.
 When the stretched muscle is engaged it is naturally protecting us from overstretching.
 The muscle spindle is happy because the GTO is active and protects the muscle, joints, and tendons.
 The GTO message goes directly to a motor center of the brain, thereby creating not only a safer exercise but building lasting flexibility and strength changes.

 Without the brain-muscle connection, progress will be slow.
 The connection allows us to find our boundaries before pushing them, to find weaknesses before it becomes an injury, and to tap into where we are strong and where we are flexible.
 We start working with our bodies instead of unintentionally pushing past our limits and probably injuring ourselves in the process.

 Infinity’s training system requires an active brain-muscle connection.
 A good stretching routine requires you to ferret out areas of imbalance or instability.
 To do so, you need to go back and forth between the imbalanced meridians to reconnect and reinforce the messaging system between the muscles and the brain.
 This process alerts the brain that the muscles are still working and brings them back online.

 Rebuilding the brain-muscle relationship is a practice that can take years.
-Yoga is a great tool and increasingly accessible to all body types.
+Yoga is a great tool and is increasingly accessible to all body types.
 However, resistance stretching can be used in any workout regime whether you are a runner, biker, cross-country skier, gymnast, swimmer, or ballroom dancer.
 Resistance exercises make flexibility accessible to everyone.
 You only have to engage the brain to heal the body.

 Want to learn more about resistance and how you can incorporate it into your workout regime?
-Stay tuned for our follow up post on Resistance Stretching Techniques.
+Stay tuned for our follow-up post on Resistance Stretching Techniques.